 Adapt main layout

 Layouts within PagibleAI are essentially Laravel Blade templates.
-The default main layout is located in this file:
+Since the 0.11 release the default theme ships as its own package, so the main layout of the default theme is located in this file:

 To customize the layout, you must not modify the file directly in the vendor directory.
-Instead, copy it to:
+Instead, copy it to the cms view namespace override directory:

 If you make your changes there, it ensures your customizations are preserved during updates.